xfi0/Titled-Gui-CS2/README.md

 - Windows 10/11 (x64)
 - Visual Studio 2022
 - .NET 8.0
-- [Swed64](https://github.com/swedish-shark/Swed64) or your memory library of choice
 - Up to date offsets using a2x

 ### Build